HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS.md

 	- Words like "a nerd/a geek/a creep" or "awesome/cool/wicked/sick" are considered slang.  don't use names for streets, buildings,... in your native language (e.g. Bến Nhà Rồng → Dragon House Harbor).
 If there is no direct translation, just create a suitable English name, e.g. "There is a big festival here called the National Spring Festival."
 - Use quotes.
 Quotations are marked as "memorized language", which heavily deducts your score.
 - Invent statistics, especially numeric statistics.
 Rather than relying on invented statistics, focus on expressing your own views.
-- Raise mental bandwidth to understand what you're trying to convey.
-The easier it is to understand your writing, the higher your score.
+- Raise mental bandwidth to understand what you're trying to convey. ==The easier it is to understand your writing, the higher your score.==
 ---
 # Speaking
 - Practice speaking your thoughts aloud.